Talvin22/My_GarageApp/README.md

 #My_GarageApp.
-The application was developed on 05/18/2023 by developers: Dzhaparov Talvin.
+The application was developed on 05/18/2023 by developer: Dzhaparov Talvin.
 Copyrighted

 The author allow: